Writing Center FAQ – for Faculty and Administration – August 2016

 Q: Do you provide online tutoring?

-A: Not yet, though it’s something we’re thinking about for the future.
+A: Not yet, though it’s something we’re thinking about for the future–but only for online courses.

 Q: What are the Writing Center hours?

-A: The same as the ASC hours: M-T 9-9, F 9-5, Sundays 2-9.
-We are closed when the University is closed.
-For most of our open hours, there is at least one tutor present, though occasionally there is some unstaffed time.
+A: Sundays 5-9, Mondays-Wednesdays 9-9, Thursday and Friday 9-4, closed Saturdays.
+We are closed when the University is closed (this includes closings for inclement weather.
 Now that the online registration system is set up, students are advised to make appointments and not trust to drop-ins, particularly toward the middle and end of the semester.
-We provide some limited tutoring during finals week.
+We provide some limited tutoring during reading day and finals week; those hours depend on tutors’ availability and are posted shortly before reading day.

 Q: Can I contact you if I have questions you have not addressed here?